Hello there and welcome to Sing 4 Wellbeing, the new hub for singing events and workshops in Hampshire.

 Good news!
 My workshops are all about singing in a relaxed and comfortable environment with the emphasis being solely on making an organic sound within the session and not preparing for a performance.
 Unless clearly specified, and only on rare occasions, all our music making will happen throughout the workshop and will be inclusive to you and your fellow group members at that workshop only.

 6. "A small group... does that mean I'll have to sing a solo?"

 Absolutely not!
 You can sing as much or as little as you want in a non-pressured setting.
 You may be surprised at just how quickly you bond with your fellow workshoppers and you might just discover a whole new voice that you didn't even know you had!

 Alison Wilson BMus (Hons) is the founder and director of Sing 4 Wellbeing.
 She began singing at a young age and

 discovered early on that music was going to

 After graduating from Trinity College Of Music, London, Alison began working for Hampshire Music Service as a vocal coach and this gave her the opportunity to experience teaching in a whole range of settings from primary school group teaching to adult workplace choirs.
 It was through this teaching experience that Alison realised her passion for leading singing groups and in 2012 she founded her own choir Acca Voce, which continues to run successfully at our new venue of Brookfield School in Park Gate, Hampshire.
 As well as Acca Voce, Alison also teaches for performing arts school Stagecoach as a Vocal Coach, runs a workplace choir for Fareham Borough Council and coaches many students privately.

-In September 2017 Alison started SING 4 to give adults of all ages and vocal abilities the opportunity to have a unique musical experience through the running of a series of singing workshops that cover a whole variety of musical genres and take place at different locations in Hampshire and West Sussex.
+In September 2017 Alison started Sing 4 Wellbeing to give adults of all ages and vocal abilities the opportunity to have a unique musical experience through the running of a series of singing workshops that cover a whole variety of musical genres and take place at different locations in Hampshire and West Sussex.